joshallenit/gh-stacked-diff/README.md

 #### replace-conflicts

-During a rebase that failed becuase of merge conflicts, replace the current uncommitted changes (merge conflicts), with the contents (diff between origin/main and HEAD) of its associated branch.
+During a rebase that failed because of merge conflicts, replace the current uncommitted changes (merge conflicts), with the contents (diff between origin/main and HEAD) of its associated branch.

 ```bash
 usage: sd replace-conflicts